MichaelMcKibbin/cpu_temp_display/README.md

 ### Added a configuration hashtable - Makes it easy to adjust settings in one place

-- Update interval (set to 30 seconds as mentioned in README)
+- Update interval (Set to desired seconds, 1000 = 1 second.)
 - Log file path
 - Option to display Fahrenheit